Restoring XMMS "AUTO" (entry-specific) equalizer settings (patch/suggestion included).

 If user brings up EQ, turns Auto on in song A, then changes EQ settings whilst song A is playing (saves changes as song A's auto-settings), then plays song B (which has already has it's own auto-settings) - EQ settings then change to B's settings, then plays song C (which does NOT have it's own settings), EQ settings should revert back to what they were BEFORE he changed 'em whilst song A was playing (Is your head hurtin' as much as mine yet - LOL?!)
 That's why my patch creates 2 aud variables: "equalizer_autoload" saves the state of the [Auto] button (on|off) and "equalizer_song_auto" which saves the state of whether the EQ was last set to a song's auto-settings or not, so that when changing songs or Audacious is restarted, we know whether or not we need to revert to last known "non-auto" settings or not (output.cc) and why it creates a "_nonauto.preset" preset.

-#8 Updated by Jim Turner over 1 year ago
+#8 Updated by Jim Turner about 2 years ago

 After finding and fixing a bug in my patch causing the improper switching / restoring presets when first creating a new auto-preset during play, I decided to document it a bit better.
 Here's what I've found: